-For the year ended December 31, 2016 and the six months ended June 30, 2017, Enterprise Parent had consolidated revenues of \$23.0 billion and \$13.9 billion, operating income of \$3.6 billion and \$2.0 billion, and net income of \$2.6 billion and \$1.4 billion, respectively.
+For the year ended December 31, 2016 and the nine months ended September 30, 2017, Enterprise Parent had consolidated revenues of \$23.0 billion and \$20.8 billion, respectively, operating income of \$3.6 billion and \$2.8 billion, respectively, and net income of \$2.6 billion and \$2.1 billion, respectively.
+See "-Recent Developments" for condensed financial highlights regarding our fourth quarter and fiscal year 2017 results (unaudited).

 Our principal executive offices, including those of Enterprise Parent, are located at 1100 Louisiana Street, 10th Floor, Houston, Texas 77002, and our and Enterprise Parent's telephone number is (713) 381-6500.
 Enterprise Parent's website address is www.enterpriseproducts.com.
+Information on our website or any other website is not incorporated by reference herein and does not constitute a part of this prospectus.